Department Funding Opportunities

 - Refer to the Notice of Appointment contract document for full hiring details

-- Sponsored Students: Some Sponsors provide partial or full coverage of resident and non-resident fees (sponsor payments are applied first)
+- Sponsored Students: Some Sponsors provide partial or full coverage of resident and non-resident fees (sponsor payments are always applied first)

 *FTE = Percentage hire based on a Full Time Equivalent salary.
 The Full Time Equivalent salary may vary depending on degree program (MS vs. PHD), duties (teaching or research), or length of time in program (new vs. continuing--Pre-Comprehensive Exam or near completion--Post-Comprehensive Exam).